ar-neto/general/Counterbee/README.md

 # Counterbee

 Many situations require counting various things.
-However, one occasionally loses track of how meany items were counted.
+However, one occasionally loses track of how many items were counted.
 To fix that issue, this software can keep track of the counted items through its simple UI.